Use this guide to understand why EDI software is critical to the supply chain and learn every EDI transaction code by industry.

 EDI is a proven technology that powers many of the complex and modern business processes that we take for granted every day:

-Here are a few important EDI terms to know.
+Here are a few important EDI transaction examples within the Cleo cockpit:

 1. EDI 997 Functional Acknowledgment – A response to a command that is sent to the originator to confirm the message was received.
 There are different types of EDI acknowledgments, ranging from basic-communication level statuses to functional acknowledgment.
 A functional acknowledgment is a message sent from the receiver of a transmission to the sender to indicate that the message was accepted.